Gaetano Sciolari Toy Wall Lamp – Table Lamp Version

 Other versions: This Gaetano Sciolari Toy wall lamp exists in several colours.

-This Gaetano Sciolari Toy wall lamp was produced by Ecolight, Italy but also by the Spanish Metalarte.
-The Ecolight lamps are labelled inside the globe, the Metalarte lamps are stamped on the socket.
+This Gaetano Sciolari Toy wall lamp was produced by Ecolight, Italy and sold by the Spanish Metalarte.
+The Ecolight lamps are labelled inside the globe, the Metalarte lamps have the Metalarte logo pressed in the socket.

 Angelo Gaetano Sciolari graduated with a degree in architecture but wanted to be a filmmaker.
 This course came to an abrupt end when in 1949 his father suddenly died and he took over the Sciolari lighting company at the age of 22.